bjagg/lif-core/docs/LIF_Component_Design_Document-LIF_Query_Planner.md

 *Image 3: Diagram of the high-level workflow for a query by one or more learner IDs*

-1. Query by one or more learner attributes
+1. (Possible Future Roadmap Item) Query by one or more learner attributes
 <br /><br />The user specifies one or more attributes for learners and initiates the asynchronous workflow.
-The **Query Planner** then searches the **LIF Cache** to find requested learner data matching to the specific learner attributes.
+The **Query Planner** then searches the **LIF Cache** to find requested learner data matching the specific learner attributes.
 If the request can be satisfied by the cache it synchronously returns the result.
 Otherwise, the **Query Planner** serves this type of request asynchronously by returning a correlation ID by which the user can retrieve the result later.
 <br /><br />It then invokes the **Orchestrator** data pipelines to fetch any additional learner data from different source data systems that match the given attributes.
 In the second pass, it searches the **LIF Cache** and any required data pipelines.
 <br /><br />Once all the data required to serve the query is available in the **Query Planner**, it uses the **Composer** to build a collection of *LIF records* from the collection of *LIF fragments* from the **LIF Cache** and **Orchestrator**.
 It then stores the collection of *LIF records* in the internal **Processed Response Cache** by mapping that with the correlation ID.
 It also pushes the *LIF fragments* received from the **Orchestrator** to the **LIF Cache** for updating respective learner data in the cache.